CHED sets rules on free tuition in state schools

 Fund spending “will be guided by fairness, cost recovery and alignment of incentives,” she said.

 “CHED will ensure that the wide-reaching implications of this major reform in higher education will be brought about effectively, and any negative consequences will be minimized.
-The timing of this reform is fortunate, as strong political will and a robust economy allows the country to embark on major reforms that were not possible in the past,” the CHED chairman added.
-NEIL A. ALCOBER
+The timing of this reform is fortunate, as a strong political will and a robust economy allow the country to embark on major reforms that were not possible in the past,” the CHED chairman added.